slowernews/wisdom-tldr/chapters/introduction.md

 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
 - to be happy is to be ashamed.

-> *"Don't put your happiness in other people's hands.
-They'll drop it.
-They'll drop it every time."
--- C. Barzak
 -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."